jh1236/handball-server/docs/Api Reference.md

 #### Arguments:

 - id: int
-    - The id of the game to get the change code for
+    - The id of the game

 #### Return Structure